AlanMaxwell/iOS_interview_questions/README.md

 ```

-## 36. Hou would you explain Dependency Injection to a junior?
+## 37. Hou would you explain Dependency Injection to a junior?
 Dependency Injection is an approach, when functionality of one entity depends on the other entity and the FIRST gets the SECOND as a parameter.

 I would provide an example of MVVM implementation, because link to ViewModel in View is a good example of Dependency Injection.

-## 37. What's difference between @escaping and non-escaping closures?
+## 38. What's difference between @escaping and non-escaping closures?
 @escaping launches after the function ends, non-escaping - just after its call.

-## 38. What's difference between inout parameter of the function and a usual parameter?
+## 39. What's difference between inout parameter of the function and a usual parameter?

 ```
 func example(_ a: Int, _ b: inout Int) {}
 ```
 inout keyword allows to change the value of the parameter variable.

-## 39. Do classes support multilple inheritance in Swift?
+## 40. Do classes support multilple inheritance in Swift?

 If to try to inherit from multiple classes, then NO. Swift classes don't support multiple inheritance.

 But you can inherit multiple protocols.

+## 41. In SwiftUI how to draw 1 million rows in a list?

+1) You can use List view element
+2) ScrollView + LazyVStack views

 # Behavioural: